it2314/osu_db/README.md

-# Rhythm Game Database Schema
+# Osu!
+Database Schema

-This repository contains a database schema for an osu!-style rhythm game, written in dbdiagram.io syntax.
+Database for a rhythm game named osu!

 ## Overview
 The schema covers the core data needed for a rhythm game, including: